The-Known-Galaxy/archives/sith/combat_studies/lightsaber_variants/lightsaber_variants.md

 # Overview

 It is rare for Adepts to construct nonstandard Lightsabers during their visionary experiences on Korriban.
-Often, a variant design doesn’t emerge until much later, after years of experience spent analyzing one’s own fighting style and evaluating deficiencies caused by that first effort.
+Often, a variant design doesnâ€™t emerge until much later, after years of experience spent analyzing oneâ€™s own fighting style and evaluating deficiencies caused by that first effort.

 # Variants

 Curved-hilt Lightsaber:
 The curved-hilt Lightsaber is perhaps the least radical of all variants.
 Its extended handle accommodates a slight bend seldom exceeding thirty degrees.